Science: Mixed-age Year 5/6

 Comparing the life cycles of plants, mammals, birds, amphibians and insects.
 Investigating asexual reproduction in plants and comparing sexual and asexual reproduction.

-Building on their knowledge of forces, children explore gravity, air resistance and water resistance in more depth and consider the effect of these forces being unbalanced.
-They demonstrate key principles in the classroom and plan investigations to further their understanding of the effects of these forces.
-To be published by the end of October 2024.
+Building on their knowledge of contact and non-contact forces, children explore gravity, friction, air resistance and water resistance in more depth and consider the effect of these forces being unbalanced.
+They plan investigations to further their understanding of the effects of these forces.
+Pupils test their ideas using models and compete to build the most effective pulley system.

 Children broaden their knowledge of how vertebrates, invertebrates, plants and micro-organisms are grouped using shared characteristics.
 They discover how Carl Linnaeus developed the Linnaean and binomial systems for classifying and naming living things.
 To be published by the end of December 2024.